yancong222/scripts/evaluate transformers - Python and R/ReadME.md

-Summary: Python script and R script for large-scale data mining project
+Summary: Python script and R script for large-scale data mining and transformer evaluation project

 Project description: The team developed scripts and metrics to evaluate transformers' understanding of natural language inferences.
 Results are visualized in R (using ggplot and lattice)